awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-dolby-atmos-passthrough.md

 1. Choose **Create job**\.

-1. Set up your input audio and video as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
+1. Set up your input audio and video as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

-1. Set up your output groups, outputs, and video output selectors as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
-Choose supported containers as listed in [Supported Output Codecs and Containers](reference-codecs-containers.md)\.
+1. Set up your output groups, outputs, and video output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+Choose supported containers as listed in [Supported output codecs and containers](reference-codecs-containers.md)\.

-1. Create audio output selectors as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Create audio output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.

    Set them up as follows: